 You can find them casually strolling and enjoying local water bodies and lakes.
-Hunting an alligator is different from regular animal hunting, as this is a unique mix between dogfighting and fishing involved.
+Hunting an alligator is different from regular animal hunting, as there is a unique mix between dogfighting and fishing involved.
 Firearms are rarely used when hunting gators; you need to have proper technique and a reasonable brute force to pursue them.

 - Specialty: Cultural symbol of American holidays

 - Hunting season: Early spring and mid-fall tend to be peak times.

 Before going on turkey hunting, keep in mind that it might take several hours to shoot one.
 It would be best if you had a lot of patience.
 When you hunt in spring, the technique to lure this game is different as you have to make turkey hen sounds to attract gobbler.

 Since these turkeys don’t mate in fall, you cannot lure them; instead, fall hunting involves patiently waiting or stalking.
 You have an equal opportunity to hunt a hen or gobbler during fall.
 When you decide to take action and go out during spring hunting, you have to carry turkey calling devices.